Human-Compatible/monorepo/README.md

   license
 - Git submodules are licensed according to their respective repos and are utilised under the following scenarios:
-  - Projects created by the Human Compatible organisation that are not able to be publicly released (all of these are found within the `private` submodule
+  - Projects and files that are created by the Human Compatible organisation that are not able to be publicly released (all of these are found within the `private` submodule @ root)
-    @ root)
   - Third party repositories (all of these are placed within the `third_party` directory)